andrzejlisek/TextPaint/Readme_ANSI.md

 ![](Readme/2_03.png "")

+## Animation versus still picture

+The most ANSI files can be classified into three categories:

+* Still picture, which size is in the screen size \(usually 80x24 or 80x25\)\.
+* Still picture, which size exceedes the screen size vertically \(at the end of play, the bottom part is visible\)\.
+* Animation created using ANSI/vtxxx commands\.

+There is no way to distinguisg there types, but **TextPaint** counts some operations, which allows to suppose \(but without sure\), what is the file kind:

+* **Character overwrites** \- Occurs very frequently in animations, but rather not occurs in still pictures\.
+You have to count both overwrites and all characters prints for compare\.
+The character print will be classified as overwrite, where meets at least one of following conditions when comparing to previous character in the same place:
+  * Previous character is not a space and next character is different to previous character\.
+  * Previous character is not a space and the foreground color is not a default color and the next foreground color is different to previous color\.
+  * The background color is not a default color and the next background color is different to previous color\.
+* **Insert and delete characters** \- May occur in some VTxxx animations\.
+There are counting the following commands:
+  * **SR**, **SL** \- counted twice \(there is combination of insert and delete\), multiplied by number of affected text lines\.
+  * **DECBI**, **DECFI**, **ICH**, **DCH** \- counted as single operation\.
+* **Scroll action** \- Every scroll action \(up or down\) caused by appropriate character or command\.
+Still picture exceeding the screen size will cause many scroll actions\.

-# Telnet and SSH client
+# Telnet client

-TextPaint provides simple Telnet and SSH client, whis can be used to test ANSI interpreter compatibility with VTxxx/ANSI terminal\.
+TextPaint provides simple Telnet client, whis can be used to test ANSI interpreter compatibility with VTxxx/ANSI terminal\.
 Telnet client is available in **WorkMode=2** and you have to provide addres in place of file name in command line\.
 For example, you can provide **localhost:23** if you have working local telnet server\.

 In most cases, this is recommended to set **ANSIWidth** to **80** and **ANSIHeight** to **24**\.
 If you not specify, the default width and height will be used\.